-Sources of Consternation and Frustration
+Sources of Frustration

-Table 1 below shows the results from a recent CodeProject Survey, titled: “What are the worst sins in a website aimed at selling things to developers?”
+Table 1 below shows the results from a relevant CodeProject Survey, titled: “What are the worst sins in a website aimed at selling things to developers?”
 The “sins” basically fall into three categories: structural (such as security holes and coding errors); process (such as requiring the use of social media platforms or blocking certain browser usage) and semantic (hip terms, overly clever language, and technical incorrectness).

 Respondents were allowed to choose more than one answer; totals may not add up to 100%